-The Board is elected by the shareholders to supervise the management of the business and affairs of the Bank.
-The prime stewardship responsibility of the Board is to ensure the viability of the Bank and to ensure that it is managed in the best interests of the Bank as a whole while taking into account the interests of shareholders and other stakeholders.
+The Board is elected by the shareholders to supervise the management and affairs of the Bank.
+The prime stewardship responsibility of the Board is to ensure the viability of the Bank and to ensure that it is managed in the best interests of the Bank as a whole while taking into account the need to safeguard the interests of shareholders, customers and other stakeholders.
 The Bank has a board charter approved by the Board.